-Nevertheless, she steeled her nerves and made as if to accidentally run into him, though her shoulder against his breastplate was purely intentional.
+Nevertheless, she steeled her nerves and made as if to accidentally run into him, though her shoulder knocking against his breastplate was purely intentional.

 Keelath seemed to bear the contact for a little while, before taking his hand back.
 “Where do you want to talk?”

 “Anywhere is fine.”
-She paused, truly hesitant.
+She hesitated.
 “The garden?”

 “Can’t you just, you know, tone it down a bit?”